How do you know that Daniel's 70 weeks did not end in 33 A.D.?

 Email Received:

 Please read this commentary: Daniel's 70 Weeks Ended in 33 A.D.
 It describes how the 70 weeks of years (that is, 490 years), described in Daniel 24-27, ended with Jesus' crucifixion.
 As such, there was no break between the 69th week of years and the 70th week of years.
 Yet, you and others believe that there was a gap, of indeterminate time, between the 69th and 70th week.
-So how do you know that Daniel's 70 weeks did not end in 33 A.D.?
+So how do you know that Daniel's 70 weeks did not end in 33 or maybe in 34 A.D.?

 Ted's Response: